Operation Eagle Eye (1999)

-Operation Eagle Eye (Serbian: Operacija Orlovo oko) was the result of the NATO-Kosovo Verification Mission agreement which was signed in Belgrade on 15 October 1998, under which the Federal Republic of Yugoslavia agrees to establish an air surveillance system consisting of NATO non-combatant reconnaissance aircraft and unmanned aerial vehicles.
+Operation Eagle Eye (Serbian: Operacija Orlovo oko) came into being as a result of the NATO-Kosovo Verification Mission agreement which was signed in Belgrade on 15 October 1998, under which the Federal Republic of Yugoslavia agreed to establish an air surveillance system consisting of NATO non-combatant reconnaissance aircraft and unmanned aerial vehicles.

 When a NATO "activation order" was given and dated 30 October 1998, it marked the official launch of the high-tech verification mission.
 The aim was to monitor the Federal Yugoslav government's compliance with United Nations Security Council Resolution 1199, and in particular the withdrawal of armed forces from Kosovo and compliance with the ceasefire.
 About 80 aircraft took part in Operation Eagle Eye, four of whom are German Tornado fighter planes.
 The monitors consisted of 1,400 ground observers.
 The Serbs did not comply with the resolutions and agreements.

 As a result of Yugoslav troop activities and other forms of non-compliance, the ground observers withdrew citing "an unacceptable level of risk to the peace support verification mission", which resulted in an end to aerial verification on 24 March 1999.

 Background

-The background to NATO's intervention is the brutal repression, expulsion and murder of the Albanian population in Kosovo.
-Foreign Minister Joschka Fischer calls this self-mandate of NATO a "very big exception".
+The background to NATO's intervention was the repression, expulsion and murder of the Albanian population in Kosovo.
+Foreign Minister Joschka Fischer called this self-mandate of NATO a "very big exception".
 The General Secretary, Kofi Annan, acknowledged that "... excessive and indiscriminate use of force by the Serbian security forces and the Yugoslav Army has resulted in numerous civilian casualties and ... the displacement of more than 230,000 people from their homes."
 These words were incorporated into United Nations Security Council Resolution 1199 passed on 23 September, that demanded a ceasefire in Kosovo, dialogue between the warring parties, the end of action by security forces against civilians, and the safe return of refugees back to Kosovo.